liggiorgio/ogd/Docs/GameDesignDocument.md

 ![The Who wants pie? card pie visual reference.
 It needs to be surprised, and I'm not THAT skilled with MS Paint](pictures/cards_WhoWantsPie)

 The Who wants pie? card throws - surprisingly - a pie to the opponent.
-Upon activation, the user will see the pie fly to the opponent's screen, on the top right corner.
-The opponent will see it come towards them - by becoming bigger and bigger - out of the user's screen, in their top right corner.
+Upon activation, the opponent will see it come towards them - by becoming bigger and bigger - out of the user's screen, in their top right corner.
 Upon impact, the pie will cover the victim's screen in cream, leaving 4 pink spots around the screen that will need to be rubbed away, and leaving 15 faces - chosen at random - covered in pink cream untill they are moved once.
 Cream will cover those faces completely, making it impossible to see what colour they are.
 "Being moved" means they either get successfully swapped or they fall due to a match on a lower row.

 2. Isn't it time?